GlennLeo/glenn-blog/content/blog/my-favorite-quote/index.md

 tags: ["glenn", "thoughts"]
 ---

 This great advice is from a great man, Jim Rohn.
-It helps my life much easier when I have to make a decision with hundreds of voices around me.
+It helps my life much easier when I have to make a decision with a whole bunch of voices around me.

 "
 Don't be a follower, be a student.